SnakeO/codeable-etsy-product/README.md

 ![Plugin Screen](https://wow-ss.s3.amazonaws.com/dorJKXz.png)

+If you wish to use composer you can add a dependency for our plugin from WPackagist at `https://packagist.org/packages/wow/codeable-etsy-product`

 Usage
 -------------
 Once activated, visit `WooCommerce -> Settings`, and then click on the `Products` tab.
 Underneath that, click on `Codeable - Etsy Product Settings`.
 You'll see a screen where you can enter your Etsy API Key, and your Etsy Shop Name.
 An Etsy API key can be created from [Etsy's developer center](https://www.etsy.com/developers/register).
 A key and a shop name have been pre-filled for you for convenience.